alirezanet/Husky.Net/README.md

 - Don't forget to give a ⭐ on [GitHub](https://github.com/alirezanet/husky.net)

+## Credits

 - This library inspired of [husky](https://github.com/typicode/husky) & [lint-staged](https://github.com/okonet/lint-staged) and a few other tools, for **DotNet**, so make sure to support them too!

+- I'd also like to thank [kaylumah](https://github.com/kaylumah) for his [article](https://kaylumah.nl/2019/09/07/using-csharp-code-your-git-hooks.html) that gave me the csharp scripting support idea.

 ## Known issues
 - `husky run` command doesn't have color when executed from hooks.